dcan-tech/JavaCalendar/README.md

 ### Project Overview

-This project began as a school assignment, originally written as a single monolithic Java script that handled user input, calendar calculations, and terminal rendering.
+This project began as a school assignment, originally written as a single monolithic JavaScript that handled user input, calendar calculations, and terminal rendering.
 The goal of this refactoring effort is to apply industry best practices, including:

 -   **MVC Architecture:** Separating logic into Model, View, and Controller.
 -   **Improved Code Readability:** Breaking down large methods into modular functions.